 A rich tradition of furniture making housed within a dynamic art school, uniquely locates the student within a conceptually rigorous contemporary arts field, inspiring students to work at the cutting edge of object-based practice.

-Drawing from its history of excellence in furniture-making, 3D Design at the School of Creative Arts is uniquely placed to capture the resurging interest in artisanal practices observed throughout contemporary society – and especially in Tasmania.
+Drawing from its history of excellence in furniture-making, 3D Design at the School of Creative Arts and Media is uniquely placed to capture the resurging interest in artisanal practices observed throughout contemporary society – and especially in Tasmania.

 Contributing to the esteemed reputation of Tasmanian furniture design produced here over many years are the exceptional workshop facilities, technical support, and academic leadership – which remain central to the learning experience today.

 Extending from this tradition of fine woodwork is an expanding vision for the 3D Design Studio that is future-focused.
 As a global citizen, you are encouraged to explore synergies between art, design and science; digital fabrication and hand craft; and community engagement, critical thinking and aesthetic enquiry.

 If you would like to discuss your own practice or ambitions, contact our 3D Design studio to arrange a one-on-one consultation today.